 We've produced a range of materials to provide you with information to support widening access and participation.

-- Barriers and motivations associated with progression to higher education
+- Analysis and insights associated with progression to post-18 education and training

 - Insight into application trends and behaviours